Read on for our review of Bluestone Holiday Park and why we think it is the perfect location for a family holiday in Pembrokeshire.

 On the first night we headed into the village for a bite to eat rather than cook as we had arrived late.
 I think other people had the same idea as we had to wait a little while for a table (you can pre-book).
 We ate in the Farmhouse Grill which was lovely.
 There is a great little play area for the children and the food arrived quickly and was really delicious.
 We paid about £30 for all 5 of us to eat there (the baby shared some of our food) and the kids had water to drink and the hubby had a beer so I think it was very reasonable.
 There are a couple of other places to eat in the Village of an evening - The Oak Tree Restaurant which looks a little more formal and the Knights Tafarn - more of a pub restaurant that has live music some nights.
 They all look great and I'd love to have tried them all one day!

-While we waited for our table the kids played in the outside play area – the Treehouse.
+While we waited for our table the kids played in the outside play area - the Treehouse.
 It is a huge play area for the children and they all loved it so it has something for all ages (9, 5 and 1).
+Having such a great play area on site really is something we were looking for on a family holiday in Pembrokeshire.
 We saw bunny rabbits running around in the field too which was a real highlight.
-I think for me that is one of the special things about Bluestone – you are right in the middle of nature and you can really tell.
+I think for me that is one of the special things about Bluestone - you are right in the middle of nature and you can really tell.
 You often see rabbits running around and you can always hear the birds singing in the trees.
 It gives it such a peaceful atmosphere.

 On Tuesday we had a lovely breakfast in our lodge.
 We had ordered a click and collect food order from Asda in Pembroke Dock which we picked up on the way to Bluestone.
 This meant we were fully stocked for food for the week and didn't have to take it the whole way in the car with us.
 Bluestone do a grocery service where you can book groceries to be in your lodge when you arrive if you prefer and they do have a little shop in the village which sells most things, but do expect to pay a premium.
 Milk and cheese is available 24 hours from a vending machine in the village which is a nice touch!